thedataquarry/zola-blog/content/posts/hello-world.md

 ### Frameworks

 * [Pydantic](https://docs.pydantic.dev): Data validation and settings management via Python type annotations.
-[V2 of Pydantic](https://docs.pydantic.dev/latest/blog/pydantic-v2/) is built almost entirely in Rust 🦀
+[V2 of Pydantic](https://docs.pydantic.dev/latest/blog/pydantic-v2/) is built entirely on top of Rust 🦀
 * [Robyn](https://robyn.tech/): An async web server with a Rust runtime, that [outperforms FastAPI](https://sansyrox.github.io/robyn/#/comparison) on initial benchmarks -- exciting to see where this is headed!

 ## 4. Other cool tech